aiden-richard/MVC-ModelBinding-Jellyfin-Clone/README.md

   3. go to `http://localhost:8096/`

 To stop the server, run: `docker compose down`
 To reset the example, run: `reset-example.bat`
+Disclaimer: In order for the example to be fully reset, you may need to clear localhost site data in your browser